RIETS Addresses Sexual Abuse in Orthodox Community

 Mr. Staller said he was concerned that it seemed Dr. Blumenthal was advocating a sexual education curriculum that presents sexuality strictly as “a religious idea, and not just a very basic human idea,” which could prove problematic for individuals who might be tempted to “put these values aside” if they are struggling religiously.
 But Mr. Staller said he asked Dr. Blumenthal, who said “he agreed; he was just giving an example.”

-Ezra Epstein, an undergraduate in the Mazer Yeshiva Program attended because he was interested in the issue and wanted to become “more informed and educated.”
+One undergraduate in the Mazer Yeshiva Program attended because he was interested in the issue and wanted to become “more informed and educated.”
 After the event, he said he would have to “digest” because he was unsure if he “actually walked away with anything.”

 Rabbi Shalom Carmy, editor of Tradition and assistant professor of Jewish Philosophy and Bible, attended the event.
 Dean of Students Dr. Chaim Nissel, former director of the counselling center, also attended, as did Rabbi Herschel Reichman, a Rosh Yeshiva (dean) of the Yeshiva Program.